StefaneeT/RA-Statistics-Course/Module 2: Essential Statistical Techniques/3) T-Test.md

 2. are (approximately) normally distributed
 3. exhibit a similar level of variance within each group being compared, known as homogeneity of variance

-Should your data deviate from these assumptions, consider exploring a nonparametric alternative to the t-test, such as the Wilcoxon Signed-Rank test, especially suitable for data with unequal variances.
+Should your data deviate from these assumptions, consider exploring a nonparametric alternative to the t-test, such as the Wilcoxon Signed-Rank test.

 # What type of T-Test should you use?
 When deciding on a t-test, two considerations are crucial: determining whether the groups being compared stem from a single population or two distinct populations, and establishing if you wish to test the difference in a specific direction.

 ## One-sample, two-sample, or paired t-test?

-If the groups originate from a single population (e.g., assessing before and after an experimental treatment), opt for a paired t-test, indicative of a within-subjects design.
+If the groups originate from a single population (e.g., assessing before and after an experimental treatment), opt for a paired t-test.

-If the groups stem from two different populations (e.g., comparing two different species or individuals from distinct cities), employ a two-sample t-test, also known as an independent t-test, reflective of a between-subjects design.
+If the groups stem from two different populations (e.g., comparing two different species or individuals from distinct cities), try a two-sample t-test, also known as an independent t-test.

 If one group is being compared against a standard value, utilize a one-sample t-test.